MANAGE User Guide

 If you are not satisfied with the Target Duration or the Linear Program Title automatically generated from your video, click on the Pencil icon in the upper right corner of the Program Editor.

-Modify the Linear Program Title and the Target Duration to the desire values.
+Modify the Linear Program Title and the Target Duration to the desired values.

-This dialog allows you to customize your Linear Program Title and Target Duration, as this automatically defaults to rounding up to the end of the next 30-minute increment.
+This dialog allows you to customize your Linear Program Title and Target Duration.
+This automatically defaults to the next 30-minute increment that would occur after adding ten minutes to the current time.

 Manual Scrubbing: You may click and drag the blue play head left and right on the video timeline.